h6x-code/perceptron-c/README.md

 A from-scratch **multilayer perceptron (MLP)** in pure C11.
 No external libraries — just `clang`/`gcc`, math, and grit.

-Built as an **educational project**: the code emphasizes clarity, memory safety (Valgrind/ASan clean), and understanding of how forward/backward propagation, cross-entropy, and SGD actually work at a low level.
+Built as an **educational project**: the code emphasizes clarity, memory safety (Valgrind clean), and understanding of how forward/backward propagation, cross-entropy, and SGD actually work at a low level.

 ---